fiskaltrust/rollout-doc/getting-started/operator-onboarding/invitation-process.md

 ### Explanation bulk process

 Inviting PosOperators to a PosDealer account with an import file is especially interesting if you want to invite a larger number of business partners.
-Since the invitations are created and sent automatically via the fiskaltrust.portal, the information of your business partners is relevant.
+Since the invitations are created and sent automatically via the fiskaltrust.Portal, the information of your business partners is relevant.
 Therefore, please note the section on preparation to avoid irritation, loss of time or effort due to invitations mistakenly treated as SPAM.
 The necessary structure of the CSV file is described using an example.
 This example can be obtained in the fiskaltrust.Portal.

 ### Work steps bulk process